Create array on GPU

 G = gpuArray(X)

-The MATLAB data X must be numeric (for example: single, double, int8, etc.) or logical, and the GPU device must have sufficient free memory to store the data.
+The MATLAB array X must be numeric (for example: single, double, int8, etc.) or logical, and the GPU device must have sufficient free memory to store the data.
 X must be a full matrix, not sparse.

 If the input argument is already a gpuArray, the output is the same as the input.